 Walkerville, famous for its historic lime kilns, is a great spot for families – children love the rock pools, sandy coves and sheltered waters of Shallow Inlet or East Cape Beach a little further east.

 Gippsland has an excellent reputation for waterskiing.
 The Gippsland Lakes in particular provide excellent opportunities for waterskiing.
-There are a number of designated spots such as Bunga Arm, Newlands Arm or North Arm but you can ski almost anywhere on the lakes.
+Base yourself at Metung, Lakes Entrance or Paynesville and hit the water.
+There are a number of designated waterskiing spots such as Bunga Arm, Newlands Arm and North Arm but you can ski almost anywhere on the lakes.